Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Near-Optimal Poly-time BoBW for Three Additive Agents

 \paragraph{Stage 4 -- Agents Adopting a Permuted Partition of Another (First time).}

 Next, each agent \( k \in \{1,2,3\} \) considers a set of candidate partitions, composed of the two certificates $\mathcal{C}_k^r$ for $r \in [3]\setminus \{k\}$; Among these, she selects a candidate partition whose minimal-valued bundle has the highest value -- i.e, it has the best worst-case-value guarantee.
-We denote this partition as $\mathcal{S}^k$. \\ If this minimal value exceeds the current minimal-valued bundles in $\mathcal{X}^k$ and $\mathcal{Y}^k$, i.e.,
+We denote this partition as $\mathcal{S}^k$. \\ If this minimal value exceeds the current bundle received by agent $k$ in $\mathcal{X}^k$ and $\mathcal{Y}^k$, i.e.,

 then, the agent $k$, which we now also call \emph{the copier}, replaces her two derived allocations \( \mathcal{X}^k \) and \( \mathcal{Y}^k \), by a permutation of $\mathcal{S}^k$ as follows:

 \begin{enumerate} \item In \( \mathcal{X}^k \), we pick any agent \( j \neq k \) (\emph{first-chooser}) and she selects her favorite bundle first, the remaining agent $i$ (not $k,j$) (\emph{second-chooser}) chooses second, and $k$ get the third bundle from $\mathcal{S}^k$.
 We denote $\mathcal{C}^k_j=\mathcal{X}^k$. \item In \( \mathcal{Y}^k \), the roles of agents \( i \) and \( j \) are reversed, so the two switch their order of picking bundles from $\mathcal{S}^k$, and $k$ still gets the remaining bundle.
 We denote $\mathcal{C}^k_i=\mathcal{Y}^k$. \end{enumerate}